Frequently Asked Questions

 Do you Accept Insurance?

-Yes, we accept CareFirst BCBS in network as a preferred provider.
+Yes, we accept CareFirst BCBS and Cigna & Evernorth in network as a preferred provider.
 We are considered as an “out-of-network provider” for other insurance carriers.
-If your insurance is not BCBS, the services may be eligible for reimbursement through out-of-network benefits, HSA, FSA, or other health care savings accounts.
+If we do not accept your insurance, the services may be eligible for reimbursement through out-of-network benefits, HSA, FSA, or other health care savings accounts.
 This means that you are responsible for paying the full session fee for each appointment.
 However, many insurance plans reimburse at least a portion of out-of-network costs.

 Please check with your individual insurance plan to clarify your coverage (ie. deductible, copays, etc.).
 We can provide monthly superbills (receipts) that can be submitted with each claim to insurance companies.
 It is the client’s responsibility to follow up with their insurance about reimbursement.